 1. St. Mark's Square (Piazza San Marco)

 The heart of Venice is St. Mark's Square, one of the most beautiful squares in the world.
-The dominant feature of the square is St Mark's Basilica (Basilica di San Marco), a masterpiece of Byzantine architecture with magnificent mosaics and golden domes.
+The dominant feature of the square is the Basilica di San Marco, a masterpiece of Byzantine architecture with its magnificent mosaics and golden domes.
 Next to the Basilica is the Campanile di San Marco, which offers a breathtaking view of the city and the surrounding lagoon.

 2. The Doge's Palace (Palazzo Ducale)